CodeIsJustLikeMagic/LoL-Cosmetics/README.md

 - Cosmetic Re-rolls: Re-roll your current ward skin or emote.
 - Preference Management: Ban or favorite current cosmetics.

-Setup recommendations: adding the Cosmetics.exe to your computers Startup Apps.
+#### Recommended Setup
+- Add Cosmetics.exe to your compuster's Startup Apps so it runs in the background whenever you boot up.
-Start the app and drag the system tray icon into the always visible section for faster access.
+- System Tray Visibility: Start the app, click the arrow in your Windows taskbar, and drag the Cosmetics system tray icon into the always-visible section for quick access during Champ Select.

 ## How Ward Selection Works